Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 Due to the time limit, there are a few things that can put into the to-do list in the future.

 - Collect data from multiple sources, and classify them.
+- Use pandas to clean data if necessary.
+Currently there is no data needs to be cleaned.
-- Provide different parsing templates when crawling from different sources.
+- Provide different parsing templates and strategies when crawling from different sources.
 So the code will be more generic.
 - The home page will display the collection of sources.
 By clicking each source, the bar chart view is directed.
 - For each source, provide month view against on number of comments.
 - The code is still need to be polished and reviewed, as some of them were not well organized.
 - Make more things to be configurable.
 Like data collection frequency, items per page, etc.
 - Manage and uplift the page templates, employs more MVC web framework together with Flask.
 - Bug fixing.
 Of course, the whole thing is not 100% well tested, there definitely will be bugs.
 But most of functions are runnable.
+- Train the data with higher accuracy.
+Currently it just simply uses SnowNLP to analyse the sentiment.
 - Other things when they are come up.